TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 There are four different instructions that are used to move data around without altering it in AssEmbly, each one moving a different number of bytes. `MVB` moves a single byte, `MVW` moves two (a.k.a. a word, 16-bits), `MVD` moves four (a.k.a. a double word, 32-bits), and `MVQ` moves eight (a.k.a. a quad word, 64-bits, a full number in AssEmbly).

 Data can either be moved between two registers, from a register to a memory location, or from a memory location to a register.
 You cannot move data between two memory locations, you must use a register as a midpoint instead.
-To move data to or from a memory location, you can use either a label or a pointer.
+To move data to or from a memory location, you can use either a label, address literal, or a pointer.

 The move instructions are also how the value of a register or memory location is set to a literal value.
 In a sense, they can be considered the equivalent of the `=` assignment operator in higher-level languages.